 - You automatically have insurance through Rover if something goes awry.

-- You can block out any dates you want to ensure you do not get any request for services.
+- You can block out any dates you want to ensure you do not get any requests for services.

 - You can set your own price for services.

 - You get to meet a lot of great dogs.

 Cons of Being a Rover Sitter